German Inheritance Tax

-Unless a Double Taxation stipulates otherwise, Germany taxes all worldwide transfers, if either the beneficiary or the deceased is a German taxpayer at the time of his death.
+Unless a Double Taxation stipulates otherwise, Germany taxes all worldwide transfers, if either the beneficiary or the deceased is a German taxpayer at the time of his death, see § 2 ErbStG.

-- The permanent home does not necessarily have to be the principal home of the person.
-A taxpayer has a “permanent home” in Germany if he possesses a home in Germany under circumstances from which it can be assumed that he will keep this home and use it.
-The German High Court of Finance ruled that even a stay of several weeks may satisfy the “permanent home” requirement if is the individual’s residence is on a regular basis for several years.
+- The "residence" in this meaning does not necessarily have to be the principal home of the person.
+A taxpayer has a “residence" in Germany if he possesses a dwelling in Germany under circumstances from which it can be assumed that he will keep it and use it.
+The German High Court of Finance ruled that even a stay of several weeks may satisfy the “residence” requirement if is the individual’s residence is on a regular basis for several years.
 Thus, persons who own property in Germany may be unexpectedly subject to German Inheritance and Gift tax and in their country of origin.